RamOchoa-HES/HyperCode/README.md

 Most of what needed to be done by the product owner is documented in these slide decks of his presentation. https://docs.google.com/presentation/d/1PUv56sfzb3jxAck7OphXHVCyen8PToEUKfHB2p-8Sxc/edit#slide=id.p

+### Sprint 2 Product Increment
+We completed a total of 17 points towards finishing up our product.
+We added CRUD functionality to the application and scaffolded our application  with authentication.
+The next step is to build visually attractive charts for reporting and analytics.

 #### Our Sprint Review and Sprint Retrospective

 We demoed our application that is deployed in production to our stakeholder and did our sprint retrospective after that in the following video